-1988: BP becomes a Corporate Partner of the Royal Opera House.
+1988: bp becomes a corporate partner of the Royal Opera House.

-1997: BP moved to supporting the 'Schools Matinees' programme, offering students an opportunity to see a Royal Opera House matinee performance for a reduced fee.
-As a result over 50,000 youngsters took up the offer to see world class opera and ballet live at the Royal Opera House.
+1997: bp supports the Schools Matinees programme, offering students an opportunity to see a Royal Opera House matinee performance for a reduced fee.
+As a result, more than 50,000 youngsters took up the offer to see world-class opera and ballet live at the Royal Opera House.

 2004: The first screening to be relayed in Trafalgar Square was The Royal Ballet’s Onegin.